Welcome to Leiden University

 As a student of Leiden University you will receive an uMail address, where you can log in with your ULCN account.
 All correspondence from the university will be sent via uMail.
 Make sure to check it regularly, so you stay informed.
 Tip: You can forward the mails to your private email address.

-The overview of lectures, work groups and examinations can be found in Schedule overviews.
+The overview of lectures, work groups and examinations of the academic year 2019-2020 can now be found!
 Note that you will be placed in work group section for each course in late August.
 Curious when holidays and exams will be?
-We made a special Psychology calendar (2018-2019).
+We made a special Psychology calendar (2019-2020).

 Do you have more questions?
 Here are some more sources of information:

 - The handy welcome booklet.
 This contains everything you need to know for a good start to your studies.
-You will receive a paper copy of the booklet at the Master Registration Day on August 30, 2018, but you can start reading the pdf.-version.
+You will receive a paper copy of the booklet at the Introduction Day on the 2nd of September 2019 and you can now read the online version.

 - The IBP student ambassador.
 With pressing questions about studying and student life, you can email Juri.

-- The IBP study advisors.
-For questions about your study, you can contact our Study Advisors.
+- The IBP Study Advisers.
+For questions about your study, you can contact our Study Advisers.

 @LeidenPsychology goes social!